JonatanHogild/Ansible_on_management_vm/README.md

 Create a new IPSet, call it something like *mgmt* (the name *management* is reserved by a <a href=https://pve.proxmox.com/pve-docs/chapter-pve-firewall.html#_standard_ip_set_span_class_monospaced_management_span>predefined standard IP set</a>, and should not be used here).

 Add the IP-address of *mgmt-01*
-You may also want to add the address of your physical machine.
+You may also want to add the address of your physical machine(s).

 Next, go to Datacenter > Firewall > Security Group > *allow-ssh* <br>
 Here are the two SSH rules created in the previous project. <br>
-Edit each of these, and add the *management* IP set as source. <br>
+Edit each of these, and set *mgmt* as source. <br>

 ## Target Audience